- Classical homoeopathic medicine

-Adults/Children: Take 10 drops once daily, at least 15 minutes before a meal, or as directed.
+Adult/Children: Take 5 drops four times daily, at least 15 minutes before meals, or as directed.
+In acute cases repeat 1/4 to 1/2 hourly for up to 6 doses.
 Reduce the frequency of doses and then stop taking the remedy as relief is obtained.

 A sumptuous sea of flowers in white and pink – the annual blossoming of almond trees is a real feast for the eye.
 For over 4,000 years, people have been cultivating this graceful tree with its precious stone fruits.
 It feels particularly at home in the Mediterranean, in California, but also in East and Central Asia.
 The nature of the almond is shown in a harmonious relationship between the healthy, all-protecting shell on the outside, protecting a robust kernel, rich in oil and nutrients, on the inside.

 The almond is full of minerals and vitamins.
 It provides unsaturated fatty acids, high quality protein and on top of that, tastes delicious.
 So it is probably no surprise that the almond scores high in skin care.
 Nowadays, our largest sensory organ, the skin, is exposed to all sorts of hardships: environmental influences, stress and an unbalanced diet among them.
 That’s why it can become sensitive, dry and irritated.
 Almond oil is one of the most valuable skin care oils for helping to soothe irritated skin, enveloping it with a protective layer.